emmanuellujan/emmanuellujan.github.io/index.md

 @@

 ~~~
-<p class="left-align">🏛️ Research Scientist at MIT’s Computer Science and Artificial Intelligence Laboratory and member of the Julia Lab. </p>
+<p class="left-align">🏛 Research Scientist at MIT’s Computer Science and Artificial Intelligence Laboratory and member of the Julia Lab. </p>
 ~~~

 ~~~